Invest in India FDI and Profit Repatriation – IT Sector

 • Government Route

 Under the Government Route, prior to investment, approval from the Government of India is required.
-Proposals for foreign direct investment under Government route, are considered by respective Administrative Ministry/ Department.
+Proposals for foreign direct investment under the Government route are considered by the respective Administrative Ministry/ Department.

 Up to 100% FDI is allowed in Data processing, Software development and Computer consultancy services; Software supply services; Business and management consultancy services, Market research services, Technical testing and Analysis services, under automatic route.
 100% FDI in the IT sector in India is permitted in B2B E-commerce.